apm177/House-Price-Prediction/readme.md

 The stacking model generates different predictions everytime.
 I ran the model twice and stored the predictions in stacking_prediction.csv and stacking_prediction2.csv, which achieved an RMSE score of 0.12172 and 0.12167 respectively.

-Both models use feature engineering, however stacking does a bit more, as some of the feature engineering was increase the RMSE score for the linear regression model.
+Both models use feature engineering, however stacking does a bit more, as some of the feature engineering was increasing the RMSE score for the linear regression model.